austish/bookSwap2/README.md

 5. Fix selling instructions
 6. Redo account submenus
 7. Unify styling
-8. going back from book listing after coming from sell page takes you to buy page
-9. Remove books with no listings (if necessary)
+8. Remove books with no listings (if necessary)
-10. Limit pending + active listings to 10 (if necessary)
+9. Limit pending + active listings to 10 (if necessary)

+## Bugs

+- going back from book listing after coming from sell page takes you to buy page